tintin10q/computational-linguistics-summary/Other/Bert Lecture.md

 ## Advantages of BERT as compared to other (neural net) language models.

 BERT is better at dealing with longer sentences (long-range dependencies).
 This is because it is a transformer model (not a neural net, not exactly deep learning).
-Problem with recurrent neural nets: vanishing gradient problem.
+Problem with recurrent neural nets: [Vanishing gradient problem](../Prediction/Vanishing%20gradient%20problem.md).
 This means that if you go too far back in the input, it gets multiplied by the 0-1 parameters over and over again and gets smaller and smaller; this makes it so that the model stops learning.
 The BERT model (transformer) doesn’t have this issue, as it uses a different version of recurrence.

 Parallel processing is also efficient in BERT given the right hardware.
 The model is pre-trained on a huge amount of data, and it is very big; the architecture itself is efficient (more than LSTM) but very big.

 ## Explain the workflow of BERT.